wp-plugins/contactuscom/readme.txt

 2. One-Step Registration.
 Sign up directly from our plugin
 3. Easy Login.
 Connect your account for future sessions
 4. Form Settings.
 TAB BUTTON Form version
+5. Wide variety of tab templates to choose from
+6. Example of a live tab form
-5. Form Settings.
+7. Form Settings.
 INLINE Form Page version
+8. One of our beautiful templates for the inline form
+9. Example of a live inline form
-6. CUSTOM Form Settings.
+10. CUSTOM Form Settings.
 Choose which page(s) to place your contact form.
 (NEW in 2.5)
+11. This is how our Facebook App looks
+12. Our beautiful mobile friendly form
+13. You can configure a follow up email

 == Changelog ==